rmonterodev/myblog/_posts/2024-06-12-JS-Design-Pattern-Singleton.md

 **Alternatives**

 - Dependency injections.
+This way, we'd be aware of dependencies a method or another class needs in order to function properly.
-- Factory Pattern.
+- Factory Pattern for long-living objects.
+We can cover it later in another post.